Poland

 Changes in corporate income tax (CIT)

-During 2023, several significant amendments were introduced that impact CIT:
+During 2023, the following significant amendments were introduced that impact CIT:

-• The amendment to the Commercial Companies Code entered into force on 15 September 2023 and introduced changes in restructuring activities, which also have effects in terms of CIT and tax ordinance:
+• The amendment to the Commercial Companies Code entered into force on 15 September 2023 and introduced the following changes in restructuring activities, which also have effects in terms of CIT and tax ordinance:

-• regulation on cross-border reorganizations (division, merger, transformation), including clarification of the provisions on tax succession and obligation to obtain the opinion of the Head of the National Tax Administration - on the existence of a justified suspicion of tax avoidance or abuse of law, and confirmation that the company's financial obligations towards the authorities are satisfied or secured.
+• Regulation on cross-border reorganisations (division, merger, transformation), including clarification of the provisions on tax succession and obligation to obtain the opinion of the Head of the National Tax Administration on the existence of a justified suspicion of tax avoidance or abuse of law, and confirmation that the company's financial obligations towards the authorities are satisfied or secured.

-Including Russia on the UE blacklist of tax havens
+Including Russia on the European Union (EU) blacklist of tax havens

-• holding shares in entities with their registered office, management board or place of registration or location there (recognition of the entity as a CFC by default / inability to apply the exemption for a Polish holding company), or
+• holding shares in entities with their registered office, management board, or place of registration or location there (recognition of the entity as a controlled foreign company [CFC] by default / inability to apply the exemption for a Polish holding company)

 • having Russian entities in their capital structure (loss of the status of a Polish holding company), or